currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 In the previous example, one of the public-facing binding names, `cancelMsg`, differs from the corresponding class property name, `notOkMsg`.
-That's OK but you must tell Angular about it so that it can map an external binding of `cancelMsg` to the component's `notOkMsg` property.
+That's OK but you must tell Currin about it so that it can map an external binding of `cancelMsg` to the component's `notOkMsg` property.

 In _TypeScript_ and _ES6-with-decorators_,